 In general your tenant is responsible for the utilities (unless you agree otherwise).
 We advise the utilities of the change of occupancy and we check to ensure that the bills have been put in your tenant’s names.
 Under the terms of the agreement that we use, you are indemnified against potential non-payment of utility bills by your tenants.
+You would be responsible for utilities during void periods.

 We are delighted to be able to be able to offer a Guaranteed Rent and Legal Protection scheme to our Fully Managed and Rent Collection landlords.
 This particular cover is only available to a limited number of agents who meet the most stringent requirements regarding their professional conduct.
 Unlike many other insurance based schemes, there is no excess for you to pay and you still receive the rent payments on time.
 It further covers your legal costs in the event of a breach of tenancy.